-F432 Twentieth-Century Revolutions in Latin America (3 cr.)
+F432 Twentieth-Century Latin American Revolutions (3 cr.)
 Revolutionary desires and the forces for change; the Mexican, Bolivian, and Cuban revolutions, nonviolent attempts to restructure society in other Latin American states.

 F444 History of Mexico (3 cr.)
 Brief survey of the colonial period, independence movement, and nineteenth century.
 Emphasis on the intellectual, political, and cultural history of the Mexican Revolution.